 For example, Ela was speaking to convey a message that indicates verbal communication.
-She also showed her angry face to her son to reduce the volume of TV called non-verbal communication.
+She also showed her angry face to her son to reduce the TV volume, called non-verbal communication.
 In this regard, spoken words and facial expressions are examples of messages in communication.
-The most common examples of messages in the communication process are spoken words, written words, facial expressions, eye contact, phone call, video, email, and text messages.
+The most common examples of messages in communication are spoken words, written words, facial expressions, eye contact, phone call, video, email, and text messages.

 5. Channel in Communication

-On the other hand, organizations use Television, Newspapers, Radio as a channel to disseminate information.
-People use the computer and mobile phone to communicate with a person who lives far away from each other.
-Nowadays, many people use online meeting platforms to conduct virtual group meetings.
+On the other hand, organizations use Television, Newspapers, and radio to disseminate information.
+People use computers and mobile phones to communicate with people who live far away from each other.
+Many people use virtual meeting platforms to conduct group discussion.
 Sometimes, people choose a written medium, such as a letter, to convey the message, while others prefer an oral medium when spontaneous feedback is required from the recipient.

 Example of Channel in Communication

 For example, Ela has transmitted the message through a smartphone, so the smartphone is the channel of the communication process.
-She uses technology to convey messages; therefore, it is called mediated communication.
+She uses technology to convey messages, which is called mediated communication.
 The most common example of communication channels is TV, Radio, Newspapers, Social media, and the five human senses.
-For instance, Global Assistant is a renowned education consultancy firm in Asia that communicates with potential customers via official websites and social media platforms.
-So, the website and social media sites are channels of communication.
+For instance, Global Assistant is a renowned education consultant in Asia that communicates with potential customers via official websites and social media platforms.
+So, websites and social media sites are channels of communication.

 6. Decoding in Communication

-Decoding is “the process of” translating an encoded symbol into the ordinary understandable language in contrast to the encoder.
+Decoding is “the process of” translating an encoded symbol into ordinary understandable language in contrast to the encoder.
 In this process, the receiver converts the symbols into thoughts received from the sender.
-Decoding is the opposite process of encoding to get the meaning of the message.
+Decoding is the opposite process of encoding to get the message’s meaning.

 Example of Decoding in Communication

 For example, Ela has transformed his thought into words to convey the message to her husband called encoding.
-At the same time, her husband converts those words into thought to understand the message that is the process of decoding.
+At the same time, her husband converts those words into thoughts to understand the message which is the process of decoding.

 7. Receiver in Communication

-A receiver is a person for whom the message is targeted in contrast to the sender.
+Unlike the sender, a receiver is a person for whom the message is targeted.
 Therefore, the receiver is the audience of the communication process that decodes the message to perceive the meaning.
-The sender surely sends a message aimed at the receiver.
-Receivers can be one person or a group of people or a big amount of population.
-The degree to which the decoder understands the message depends on various factors such as knowledge of the recipient, their responsiveness to the message, and the reliance of the encoder on the decoder.
+The sender indeed sends a message aimed at the receiver.
+Receivers can be one person, a group of people, or an enormous population.
+The degree to which the decoder understands the message depends on various factors, such as the recipient’s knowledge, their responsiveness to the message, and the reliance of the encoder on the decoder.

 Example of Receiver in Communication

-For example, Ela has sent the message targeted at her husband to whom she wants to communicate.
-Hence, her husband is the receiver in this context of the communication.
+For example, Ela sent a message targeting her husband, with whom she wanted to communicate.
+Hence, her husband is the receiver in this context of communication.

 8. Feedback in Communication

 Feedback in communication refers to the response of the receiver or audience.
 It is one of the main elements of the effective communication process that differentiates the communication models into linear and transactional.
 Feedback is an inevitable component of the transactional model.
-It also helps the sender in confirming the correct interpretation of the message by the decoder.
 Feedback may be verbal (through words) or non-verbal (in the form of smiles, sighs, etc.).
-It may take written form also in the form of memos, reports, etc. Feedback is also one of the important elements of the transactional communication process.
+It may take written form and also in the form of memos, reports, etc. Feedback is also one of the essential elements of the transactional communication process.

 Feedback differentiates the linear and transitional models of communication.
-Linear means one-way communication and transactional denotes two-way communication.
-The communication model is linear if there is no feedback in the communication process, for example, Aristotle’s Model of Communication, Shannon and Weaver’s model of communication, Lasswell’s Model of Communication, and Berlo’s SMCR Model of Communication.
+Linear means one-way communication, and transactional denotes two-way communication.
+The communication model is linear if there is no feedback in the communication process, for example, Aristotle’s Model of Communication, Shannon and Weaver’s model of communication, Lasswell’s Communication Model, and Berlo’s SMCR Model of Communication.

 Example of Feedback in Communication

-For example, Ela’s husband asked about the due date of paying the electricity bill.
+For example, Ela’s husband asked about paying the electricity bill’s due date.
 Additionally, feedback is demonstrated when the students reply lecturer’s questions.

 Noise refers to the communication barrier or obstacles to effective communication.
-It is also known as communication noise or noise in communication.
-Noise is an unwanted element of the communication process that communicators always want to avoid during the interaction.
+It is also known as communication noise or communication barrier.
+Noise is an unwanted element of communication that communicators always want to avoid during the interaction.

 Noise in communication is any barrier that obstacles the effectiveness of the communication process.
-Actually, noise exists in all kinds of communication, such as face-to-face communication, group communication, mediated communication, etc. Communication will be more effective and interactive if there is no noise.
+Noise exists in all kinds of communication, such as face-to-face, group, mediated, etc. Communication will be more effective and interactive if there is no noise.
 Noises are unnecessary elements of communication that distract receivers from receiving the message.

 Example of Noise in Communication